Study Spanish in Alicante, Spain

 If you've always imagined Spain as a warm, Mediterranean paradise, you should come and learn Spanish in Alicante.
 With some of the most beautiful beaches in Europe, Alicante is close to the perfect place for anyone looking to have a calm, relaxing time near the beach and with all the amenities and services that come with an urban development.
 With roughly 300,000 inhabitants, Alicante is large enough to offer serious comfort, and yet sufficiently small to still feature the charming nonchalance of a coastal town.

-Located right on the staggering shores of Spain's Costa Blanca, Alicante is undoubtedly dominated, not by the peaceful rhythm of the tide, rolling wave upon wave of the Mediterranean Sea over the soft sand of the beach, but rather by the monumental scale of the steep Mount Benacantil, which emerges dramatically from the otherwise plain landscape, rising to well over 500 feet and serving as foundation for the millenary fortification that since times immemorial overlooks, somewhat threateningly, the perimeter of the settlement.
+Located right on the mesmerizing shores of Spain's Costa Blanca, Alicante is known not only for its rolling of Mediterranean waves, kissing the shoreline, but also the staggering scale of its steep Mount Benacantil.
+Mount Benacantil emerges dramatically from the otherwise plain landscape, rising to well over 500 feet.
+Thus, serving as foundation for the millenary fortification that since times immemorial overlooks, somewhat threateningly, the perimeter of the settlement.

 These days, however, when peace is almost taken for granted and war is no longer waged with invading armies of men disembarking en masse, Mount Benacantil and its castle of Santa Barbara offer not so much the solace of an impenetrable fortress but a sublime backdrop to a picturesque setting.
-That, and the refreshing gusts of breeze arrived from the top of the mountain, which keep Alicante sunken in a pleasant environment of its own in which thermometers register mild temperatures all around the year.
+Not to mention that as it breezes from the mountaintop, Alicante is left pleasantly moderate in climate as thermometers register mild temperatures all around the year.

-Be that as it may, the Phoenicians were kicked out of the region by the Carthaginians and fortified the city.
+Be that as it may, the Phoenicians were kicked out of the region by the Carthaginians who then went onto fortify the city.
 In their zest to become the trading masters of the Mediterranean Sea, Carthaginians occupied the majority of Phoenician posts, including modern day Alicante, among other major coastal cities in Spain.
-The story goes that walls and other fortifications in the Akra Leuka were greatly expanded by Hamilcar Barca, the great general, whose son would later embark on the most memorable and one of the most ambitious campaigns ever to take place in Europe, when he crossed the Alps with 200 elephants, en route to Rome.
+The story goes that walls and other fortifications in the Akra Leuka were greatly expanded by Hamilcar Barca, the great general, whose son would later embark on the most memorable and ambitious journeys ever to take place in Europe, when he crossed the Alps with 200 elephants, en route to Rome.

 That would be in the greater context of the Punic Wars, when Carthaginians and Romans fought for supremacy for over a century, ultimately signifying the end of Carthage, which ultimately fell to the incendiary rage of Scipio Aemilianus, who burnt it down to ashes.
 Meanwhile, Akra Leuca had changed hands yet again, and, like the rest of the western world, it was under the rule of Rome.
 Thus, it became "Lucentum," the city of light, a name that it would keep for almost a full millennium, until the arrival of Muslim invaders from northern Africa, towards the beginning of the VIII century.